Mahmoud Khalil: ICE detention and release

-On June 11, 2025, federal judge Michael Farbiarz ruled Khalil’s detention unconstitutional, noting he was neither a flight risk nor a community threat.
+On June 11, 2025, federal judge Michael E. Farbiarz ruled Khalil’s detention unconstitutional, noting he was neither a flight risk nor a community threat.
 Khalil was released on June 20, 2025, after a court found the government’s case relied on unverified tabloid reports.
 His case drew attention as part of a broader Trump administration effort to deport pro-Palestinian student activists.

-In July 2025, Khalil filed a claim for US$20 million in damages against the Trump administration.
+In July 2025, Khalil filed a claim for $20 million in damages against the Trump administration.